jasonashton/sleepytime-alexa/writeup.md

 > ***Alexa, tell Sleepy Time I am going to sleep now***

 to which it would reply
-> For 5 sleep cycles wake up at 8:38 in the morning.
-For 6 sleep cycles wake up at 10:08 in the morning.
+> _For 5 sleep cycles wake up at 8:38 in the morning.
+For 6 sleep cycles wake up at 10:08 in the morning._

 ---
 You might also say:
 > ***Alexa, tell Sleepy Time I am waking up at 9 tomorrow***

 to which it would reply
-> For 5 sleep cycles go to bed at 1:16 at night if you wake up at 9:o clock.
+> _For 5 sleep cycles go to bed at 1:16 at night if you wake up at 9:o clock.
-For 6 sleep cycles go to bed at 11:46 at night if you wake up at 9:o clock
+For 6 sleep cycles go to bed at 11:46 at night if you wake up at 9:o clock_

 ---
 Or specify cycle count:
 > ***Alexa, tell Sleepy Time I am sleeping now for 4 cycles***

 to which it would reply
->For 4 sleep cycles wake up at 7:16 in the morning.
+>_For 4 sleep cycles wake up at 7:16 in the morning_

 ---

 There are also convenient "cards" that show up in the Alexa app that give you the information in a visual format.
 This is useful if you can't want to repeat yourself or provide feedback to Amazon and the developer.